AbenezerAbera7/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File 101-print_number.c is a function that prints an integer using only _putchar().

-File main.h is the header file containing all the function prototypes used in this project..
+File main.h is the header file containing all the function prototypes used in this project.